JMRMEDEV/frontend-course/lesson-3/README.md

 ## Module Activity

 We are going to build a basic functional calculator with HTML + CSS and JavaScript.
+It must has the addition, substraction, division and multiplication capabilities.
+Free layout.

 ## Sources